vchivu14/threads/README.md

 ## JSON Endpoints

-http://localhost:5000/threads/JSON - will fetch all the Causes listed
+http://localhost:5000/threads/JSON - will fetch all the posts listed

-http://localhost:5000/threads/1/answers/JSON/ - will fetch answers for each cause
+http://localhost:5000/threads/1/answers/JSON/ - will fetch all the answers for a given post

-http://localhost:5000/threads/1/answers/1/JSON/ - will fetch one answer at a time for each cause
+http://localhost:5000/threads/1/answers/1/JSON/ - will fetch one answer at a time for each post

 ## Improvements needed:
 - Style and layout for views